Category Archives: Poems

 When you fly, you make the sky happy.

-You entertain us with your songs.
+You delight us with your songs.

-and the depths strange.
+and the depths are unfamiliar.

-about the secrets of the undersea.Facebooktwittermail
+about the secrets beneath the sea.Facebooktwittermail

 I’ll Celebrate Twice